 It produces small fruits in late summer and early autumn.
 Although these are edible, it's best not to eat them unless you are sure you have a Chinese dogwood, as the fruits of some other dogwoods are mildly toxic.
 This tree is often planted along the corners of structures to soften the view.

-Stunning Saucer Magnolia
+6. Saucer Magnolia

 A saucer magnolia tree (Magnolia x soulangeana) adds splendor to any yard thanks to the huge, abundant flowers that bloom each spring.
 This tree grows in zones 4-9 at a rate of about 1 to 2 feet per year, reaching up to 30 feet high with a canopy spanning nearly as wide.
-Its flowers range from light to dark pink and grow 5 to 10 inches in diameter, adding beauty to the entire street when placed in a front yard.
+Its cup-shaped flowers range from light to dark pink and grow 5 to 10 inches in diameter, adding beauty to the entire street when placed in a front yard.
 The tree takes on a nice rounded shape as it matures.

 The bark of a saucer magnolia is easily damaged, so use care when trimming weeds or mowing around the tree.
 The saucer magnolia is an early bloomer, showing its magnificent blooms in late winter to early spring.
 Frost may damage early blooms.
 Some cultivars produce random flowers into summer and fall.

 Magnolias prefer plenty of light with shade from hot afternoon sun in warm climates.
-Moist, well-drained soil is ideal, but a magnolia tolerates some drought-like conditions once the tree is well-established, according to Magnolia Society International.
+Moist, well-draining soil is ideal, but a magnolia tolerates some drought-like conditions once the tree is well-established, according to Magnolia Society International.

-Eastern Redbud for Beauty
+7. Eastern Redbud

-Thornless Honey Locust
+8. Thornless Honey Locust

-The thornless honey locust (Gleditsia triacanthos form inermis) is an easy-to-grow tree with a canopy that offers plenty of shade.
-Since this tree—which grows in zones 3-9—prefers sun, it's a great choice for an area of the yard that could use more shade.
+The thornless honey locust (Gleditsia triacanthos var. inermis) is an easy-to-grow tree with a canopy that offers plenty of shade.
+Since this tree—which grows in zones 4-9—prefers sun, it's a great choice for an area of the yard that could use more shade.
 This tree grows more than 2 feet per year.
 At maturity, the thornless honey locust reaches up to 70 feet tall with a canopy spread that is almost as wide.
 In autumn, its tiny, golden-yellow leaves create a stunning view against a blue sky.

 This tree thrives in almost any type of soil; it can also handle a little flooding or drought, so it's a good tree for many areas, such as along walkways.
 It's a common sight near parking areas or along city streets on tree lawns, as the honey locust even tolerates a bit of road salt in winter.
 It's also used at times on slopes to help prevent further erosion.

 Many thornless honey locust cultivars have an abundance of long seed pods that drop off in fall, so this could create extra material to clean up before mowing the surrounding lawn.
-Only plant thornless varieties of this tree, as the numerous thorns on other honey locusts are strong enough to puncture car tires, according to the United States Department of Agriculture.
+Only plant thornless cultivars of this tree, as the numerous thorns on other honey locusts are strong enough to puncture car tires, according to the United States Department of Agriculture.

-Sugar Maple Splendor
+9. Sugar Maple